Chris269329/Arduino-Game-Project/README.md

 # Arduino-Game-Project
-The code is a game that relies on your time to
+The code is a game that relies on your reaction time to perfectly guess how long 5 or 3 seconds is.
+If 3 seconds is chosen you must be precise on flipping the switch 3 seconds after the LED turns on.
+If 5 seconds is chosen you must be precise on flipping the switch 5 seconds after the LED turns on.
+The code will give you a different response depending on how close you are to your target time.